Faithful Friends (Luke 5:17-26)

-These men knew the Lord.
+The outward success of Jesus’ great Galilean ministry aroused the jealousy of these religious leaders and they, from this time forth, came from far and near to spy on Him, accuse Him, and turn the multitudes from Him.
+Those onlookers had seen deity manifested to them in such a convincing way.
+These four friends knew the Lord.
 They had true faith in Christ.
 They believed Him to be the Messiah.
 They recognized His power and authority as the sovereign Lord, the Son of God.
 They knew that He had power both to heal disease and to forgive sin.
 These men had a friend who desperately needed Christ.
 Their friend was a hopelessly, helplessly paralyzed man.
 They could not heal their friend or forgive his sin.
 Knowing Christ’s power and grace and knowing their friend’s desperate need, these men determined to bring their friend to Christ.
 It was not an easy thing to do.
 The room was packed with people, standing room only.
 In fact, there was no room through the front door.
 No one offered to assist them nor even to make room for them, but they were not deterred.
 They never gave up on their friend.
 They found a way to bring him in and to lay him before Jesus.
 At last they got their friend before the Lord.
 They said nothing; they simply laid the helpless man before Christ.
-And as a direct result of their labors and faith towards Christ, two marvelous things happened: a sinner was freely forgiven of all his sins and the Lord God was glorified.
+And as a direct result of their labors and faith toward Christ, two marvelous things happened: a sinner was freely forgiven of all his sins and the Lord God was glorified.
 These men had been voluntary instruments in the hands of the Lord, and God used them to accomplish his eternal purpose!

 Early Christians "turned the world upside down" as they shared Jesus Christ with others.
 They were interested in the souls of men that needed to be saved.
 I want to be like these men, diligently laboring to bring sinners to Christ, faithfully giving myself to the great commission, allowing nothing to stand in my way.
 We cannot save men, but we can do our part and get others under the sound of the Gospel.